MingyuJ666/Disentangling-Memory-and-Reasoning/README.md

 python data_agent.py
 ```
-You can check the readme.md in load_data file
+You can check the readme.md in the load_data file

 ## Training